sanity-io/assist/plugin/README.md

 This will add a "Generate caption" action to the configured field.
 "Generate caption" action will automatically run whenever the image changes.

+`captionField` can be a nested field, if the image has object field, ie `captionField: 'wrapper.caption'`.
+Fields within array items are not supported.

 ## Third party sub-processors

 This version of the feature uses OpenAI.com as a third-party sub-processor.
 Their security posture has been vetted by Sanity's security team, and approved for use.